-DS-11 Form for New Passport
+DS-11 – New Passport Application Form

 To ensure this is the right form for your submission, check to see that you meet one or more of the following criteria:

-- You are applying for your first U.S. passport
+- applying for your first U.S. passport

-- You have not had a passport for at least 15 years
+- you have not had a passport for at least 15 years

-- You are currently under the age of 16
+- under the age of 16

-- Your previous passport has been lost, stolen, or is so damaged you can’t use it
+- your previous passport has been lost, stolen, or is so damaged you can’t use it

 Once you have verified your status and have the form ready to complete, you will notice there are some options at the beginning of the DS-11 Form for New Passport.
 These include indicating if you are requesting a passport book only, or a passport book and a passport card.

 Your normal choice would be the standard passport book of 28 pages.
 However, the other situations may apply to you:

 - You can use the passport card, but only for travel by land and sea between the U.S. and Canada, Mexico, Bermuda, and the Caribbean